Presentation slides are now available

-The 2020 SERC RESEARCH REVIEW will host Networking Cafes.
+The 2020 SERC RESEARCH REVIEW will host Networking Meet & Greets.
 This feature will give all attendees the ability to connect with each other through engaging discussions.
-You will be able to find friends or colleagues who are at the conference, see if they are available or currently in a sessions, and invite them to a 1-on-1 video call.
+You will be able to meet with friends or colleagues who are at the conference, see if they are available or currently in a sessions, and invite them to a 1-on-1 video call.

 Registered attendees will have access to the platform until Wednesday, Nov.
 25 – 6:00 pm EST

 Recorded presentations will be available on the SERC website on Friday Dec 4th.